 - Get free seeds and grow some cool stuff!

-- Our Free Seed Library is a collection of commercial seed packets donated by local seed suppliers and available for free to library patrons.
+- Our Free Seed Library is a collection of commercial seed packets purchased by the Friends of the Longmont Library and available for free to library patrons.

 - Look for the vintage card catalog in the Library's main lobby area during the local growing season.
 We have dozens of fruit, vegetable, and herb seeds to choose from.